magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

         nil (validate-shopping-quantity "1")))))
 ```

+Here the intention is to test an happy path: the validator
+`validate-shopping-quantity`, that still does not exist, should return
+`nil`, meaning no errors, when called with an integer argument.

-As soon as you save the file you'll receive the following error from
+As soon as you save the file you'll receive the expected error from
-the terminal running the TDD environment.
+running the test on both CLJS and CLJS.

 ```bash
 Writing clj_test/suite.cljs...